Custom Orthotics

 ‘Soft’ Orthotics – Cons

-• Compress and need to be replaced more regularly
+• They compress and need to be regularly replaced

 • Bulkier, hard to fit in many shoes